stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 **Components:** V, S, M *(A living flea.)*<br>
 **Duration:** Instantaneous

 You cause a cloud of mites, fleas, and other parasites to appear momentarily on one creature that you can see within range.
 Make a spell attack roll vs the target's Constitution defence.
-On a hit, the target takes 1d6 poison damage and moves 5 feet in a random direction if it can move and its speed is at least 5 feet.
+On a hit, the target takes 1d6 + your spellcasting ability modifier poison damage and moves 5 feet in a random direction if it can move and its speed is at least 5 feet.
 Roll a d4 for the direction: 1, north; 2, south; 3, east; or 4, west.
 This movement doesn't provoke opportunity attacks and, if the direction rolled is blocked, the target doesn't move.

-The spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 ## Mage Hand
 *Conjuration Cantrip*<br>